naveenmiriyaluredhat/mlperfharness/README.md

 #COMPLETED

- 7. Should ensure we pass the response data back to loadgen -Done
+ 1. Should ensure we pass the response data back to loadgen -Done
- 3. Generate batched prompts for offline scenario
+ 2. Generate batched prompts for offline scenario
+ 3. Current harness allows one GPU to be specified per process.
+Allow for flexible mapping

 #LoadGen
 1. Loadgen is a load generator and provides an interface to be implemented by the SUT(System Under Test)